ozgrozer/ai-renamer/readme.md

                                 http://127.0.0.1:11434 for ollama)      [string] -m, --model                   Set the model to use (e.g. gemma2, llama3, gpt-4o)                                 [string]
+  -f, --max-frames              Set the maximum number of frames to extract from
+                                videos (e.g. 3, 5, 10)                  [number]
   -c, --case                    Set the case style (e.g. camelCase, pascalCase,
                                 snakeCase, kebabCase)                   [string]
   -x, --chars                   Set the maximum number of characters in the new